-I am Yuhao Kang (康雨豪), a M.S./Ph.D. student in the Department of Geography, UW-Madison, supervised by Prof. Song Gao.
-I got my bachelor’s degree in the Department of Geo-Information Science, School of Resource and Environmental Sciences at Wuhan University.
-I was a visiting student at the MIT Senseable City Lab and at the Institute of Remote Sensing and GIS, Peking University, and an algorithm engineer intern at the MoBike.
+I am Yuhao Kang (康雨豪), a M.S./Ph.D. student at the Department of Geography, UW-Madison, supervised by Prof. Song Gao.
+I got my bachelor’s degree at the Department of Geo-Information Science, School of Resource and Environmental Sciences, Wuhan University.
+I was a Research Associate at the Google X, visiting student at the MIT Senseable City Lab and at the Institute of Remote Sensing and GIS, Peking University, and an algorithm engineer intern at the MoBike.
 My major research field is spatio-temporal data mining, geo-AI, social sensing, and urban computing.
 I am interested in technologies that are innovative and life-changing.
 You can also visit my personal website and contact me if you are interested in my projects.

 My name is Yunlei Liang.
 I’m a M.S./Ph.D. student in Cartography/GIS at the Department of Geography, University of Wisconsin – Madison.
 My research interest mainly lies in GIS, spatial analysis and transportation.
 My recent research focuses on optimizing the bus system and providing better planning strategies for the local transit authority.
 In addition, I am working on location business intelligence modeling.
 Before studying at UW-Madison, I earned my bachelor degrees at the University of Waterloo and at Wuhan University.